About This Drive

 Next stop is Roma, home of the ‘Big Rig’ and the gateway to cattle country.
 Check-in to your accommodation and get ready for the Big Rig Night Show – a sound and light show spectacular, telling the story of Australia’s oil and gas exploration.

-Today is a day of explorer and bushranger stories as we drive the short distance to Mitchell.
+Mitchell is situated on the banks on the Maranoa River.
 The town is named after Sir Thomas Mitchell, explorer and Surveyor General of New South Wales, who explored the area in 1846.
 See the original courthouse where local bushrangers, the Kenniff Brothers were committed to stand trial then head to Arrest Creek, where they were captured.
-Cool off with a refreshing swim in the natural artesian water at Mitchell’s Aquatic Centre.
-Grab a casual lunch at the pool, before travelling the short distance to Bonus Downs Farm Stay.
+Cool off with a refreshing swim in the natural artesian water at Mitchell’s Artesian Spa.
+Grab a casual lunch by the pools and explore the town before settling in for the night.

 Drive the short distance to Charleville to join the Up Close and Personal Bilby Experience.
 Meet this delightful marsupial, also one of Australia’s most endangered species.
 Have a chat with the dedicated volunteers who will share their knowledge and passion for the Bilby preservation.